rugbyprof/2143-ObjectOrientedProgramming/Assignments/05-Program-2/README.md

 ...
 ```

+- Use the information provided from the `json` file to add to the "color wheel" of your class.

+## Deliverables
+- Create a folder called program_2 in your Assignments folder.
 - The new `__main__` code for testing should do the following:
     - Ask the user for how many colors (or use argv)
     - Check the input number to ensure it can be displayed in a square grid.
 For example: